zowe/explorer-jes/README.md

 ### Build for Development

-Modify the `proxy.target` property in `package.json` to a host and port that has the Zowe Jobs API server available
+Modify the `proxy.target` property in `package.json` to a host and port that has the Zowe Jobs API server available (i.e. like the API ML Gateway)

 ```
 npm run dev